ursatile/jsray/03-04-rendering-an-empty-scene.md

 ### Connecting it all together

-Update the `main.js` file in your project as follows:
+Update the `main.js` file in your project with this code:

 ```javascript
 // main.js